 Traditional Chinese Medicine Treatment for Constipation

-Constipation can be caused by reduction in the flow of Qi, an excess of cold in the body, and an excess of warmth.
+Traditional Chinese Medicine suggests that constipation can be caused by reduction in the flow of qi, an excess of cold or heat in the body.
 Long term persistent constipation must be examined by doctor to ensure that there is no underlying disease or disorder that is the cause.
 Once other factors have been eliminated, patient can pursue Traditional Chinese Medicine as an alternative treatment.

-Xiao Cheng Qi Tang is a Chinese herbal formula which helps bowel movements to alleviate abdominal distention and constipation
+2) Xiao Cheng Qi Tang is a Chinese herbal formula which helps bowel movements to alleviate abdominal distention and constipation

 Where to buy: Xiao Cheng Qi Tang